rchari66/Blog-Source/content/post/network-protocals.md

 * Ping
     * protocal -  Internet Control Message Protocol (ICMP)
+    * Sends echo request packet to an address, then waits for a reply.
+    * The ping is successful only if:
+        - the echo request gets to the destination, and
+        - the destination is able to get an echo reply back to the source within a predetermined time called a timeout.
         ```
-        It uses ICMP.
         To be more precise ICMP type 8 (echo message) and type 0 (echo reply message) are used.
 ICMP has no ports!
         ```
-    * port - Does not use TCP or UDP.
+    * port - No Ports.
+Does not use TCP or UDP.

 * SSH
     * protocal - SSH